JDagnall/nixLoki/README.md

 ### Packages
 This flake currently provides two nix packages, nixLoki and testNixLoki.
-They are identical save for the fact that testNixLoki looks in the directory `~/.config/testLoki/` for its configuration.
-The plugins are still managed by nix however the lua configuration is not sourced from the nix store as with nixLoki.
+They are identical, save for the fact that testNixLoki looks in the directory `~/.config/testLoki/` for its configuration.
+The plugins are still managed by nix however, the lua configuration is not sourced from the nix store as with nixLoki.
 This can be useful for testing lua configuration before rebuilding the packages.
-Any change to the nix configuration however, such as adding new packages will require a rebuild.
+Any change to the nix configuration, however, such as adding new packages, will require a rebuild.

 ### Overlays
-This flake provides to overlays on nixpkgs, nixLoki(default) and testNixLoki.
+This flake provides two overlays on nixpkgs, nixLoki(default) and testNixLoki.

 ### Thanks Loki!!
 ![](./img/loki/1.jpg)